blrobin2/blrobin2.github.io/_posts/2023-11-13-the-girl-in-lovers-lane.md

 letterboxd_url: https://boxd.it/59zSNn
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* You do the voice, I'll move the jaw
+- You do the voice, I'll move the jaw
-* War-torn Wisconsin
+- War-torn Wisconsin
-* I woke up and you weren't there, I hate that!
+- I woke up and you weren't there, I hate that!
-* I didn't mean to kill her so much
+- I didn't mean to kill her so much

 I spaced out during a lot of this.